ScottyLabs/wdw/deployment/index.md

 Click above to start the lab!
 There are also the resources from [Spring 2015]({{ site.baseurl }}/deployment/s15/lab/).

+There's a lot of links below, feel free to browse them at your leisure, but none are required for this lab.

 ### Git Resources

 - [15-131 (GPI) "Getting started with Git" resources](https://www.cs.cmu.edu/~15131/f15/topics/git/)